 - A STUDENT MUST SUCCESSFULLY REPEAT BOTH THEORY AND CLINICAL COMPONENTS OF A FAILED NURSING COURSE (GPA and course requirements must be followed).
-A second failure in any clinical nursing course will result in academic dismissal. - A STUDENT FORFEITS THE OPPORTUNITY TO RETURN TO THE PROGRAM IF DISMISSED DUE TO: failing to provide safe care, academic dishonesty, failing the same course.
+A second failure in any clinical nursing course will result in academic dismissal.

+- A STUDENT FORFEITS THE OPPORTUNITY TO RETURN TO THE PROGRAM IF DISMISSED DUE TO:

+- o failing to provide safe care

+- o academic dishonesty

+- o failing the same course